attila386/wgmini/README.md

 so you do not have to configure anything on your LAN hosts.
 Your LAN hosts will be totally unaware that they coverse with distant hosts.

-To make things work, you have to create a port forward rule (or destination NAT) on your existing router, and prepare a few other things:
+To make things work, you have to:

 - Prepare a client config on your client machine or at least generate private and public keys.
 You will need the client's public key soon.

-- Select a port for Wireguard to communicate.
-In this config I preset the default wireguard port, 51821.
+- Pick a port for Wireguard to communicate.
+In the config I sticked to the default wireguard port 51821.

-- You have to preselect an IP subnet for wireguard for communications that differs from your LAN subnets on either end.
+- You have to pick an IP subnet for wireguard for communications that differs from your LAN subnets on either end.
 I chose 172.16.0.0/24.
 Feel free to change it according to your needs.

 - Pick an IP address from the communications subnet for your Wireguard server.
 172.16.0.1/24 should be a good choice.
-Select the next available address for your first peer (client), in our example it is 172.16.0.2/24.
+Use the next available address for your first peer (client), in our example it is 172.16.0.2/24.

 - Select a valid IP address on your LAN for your Wireguard server.
-In this configuration our LAN subnet is 192.168.10.0/24 and the chosen IP address is 192.168.10.9/24.
+In the configuration the LAN subnet is 192.168.10.0/24 and the chosen IP address is 192.168.10.9/24.

 Please spot these sections and modify them or leave them as they are :